coq/platform/README.md

 These dependencies might have various licenses.
 You need to refer to your system package manager to inspect the licenses of such packages.

+# Information for Coq Platform developers

-# Coq platform master branch status
+## Coq platform master branch status

 The master branch contains a reduced list of packages - those where the master branch of the packages works.
 The list of included packages is: